Jermaine Jackson: Later work

 In April 2007, Jackson returned to the UK to take part in a one-off special of ITV's Challenge Anneka.
-On the same trip, he appeared in Glasgow with British Prime Minister Gordon Brown, speaking in support of Searchlight magazine's anti racism campaign, the Daily Mirror "Hope Not Hate Bus".
+On the same trip, he appeared in Glasgow with British prime minister Gordon Brown, speaking in support of Searchlight magazine's anti racism campaign, the Daily Mirror "Hope Not Hate Bus".

 On November 23, 2007, Jackson appeared on Katie & Peter: Unleashed and again talked of a reunion with his brothers on a tour the following year.
-In 2008, Jackson flew to Australia to be a guest judge and mentor for the top-five Michael Jackson night on Australian Idol.
+In 2008, Jackson flew to Australia to be a guest judge and mentor for the top-five Michael Jackson night on Australian Idol season 6.
 In March 2008, Jackson was the guest of honor at the Muslim Writers Awards in Birmingham.
-In 2009, following his brother Michael's passing, Jermaine appeared on the A&E television series The Jacksons: A Family Dynasty, documenting what was supposed to be a 40th-anniversary reunion between Jermaine and his brothers.
-The series lasted one season and Jermaine, along with his three brothers, was listed as an executive producer.
-In October 2010, Jermaine played a concert at the Planet Hollywood hotel and casino in Las Vegas, naming it "40 Years of Jackson Music" and dedicating the concert to Michael.
+In 2009, following his brother Michael's passing, Jackson appeared on the A&E television series The Jacksons: A Family Dynasty, documenting what was supposed to be a 40th-anniversary reunion between Jackson and his brothers.
+The series lasted one season and Jackson, along with his three brothers, was listed as an executive producer.
+In October 2010, Jermaine played a concert at the Planet Hollywood hotel and casino in Las Vegas, naming it 40 Years of Jackson Music and dedicating the concert to Michael.
 He wrote the memoir You Are Not Alone: Michael Through a Brother's Eyes (2011).

-In a 2012 interview with Luka Neskovic, for The Huffington Post, Jackson said that his brother planned a reunion with him: "... the plan was to do some shows with the brothers, as well, after he finished his commitment with the This Is It [concert], and we probably gonna do some songs with him on the This Is It tour".
-In October 2012, Jackson released I Wish You Love, his first solo album in 21 years, consisting mostly of jazz covers.
-The album was arranged and produced by French opera singer David Serero, who recorded a duet on "Autumn Leaves" with Jermaine, and was released by David Serero Productions.
+In a 2012 interview with Luka Neskovic, for The Huffington Post, Jackson said that his brother Michael planned a reunion with him: "... the plan was to do some shows with the brothers, as well, after he finished his commitment with the This Is It [concert], and we probably gonna do some songs with him on the This Is It tour".
+In October 2012, Jackson released I Wish You L.O.V.E, his first solo album in 21 years, consisting mostly of jazz covers.
+The album was arranged and produced by French opera singer David Serero, who recorded a duet on "Autumn Leaves" with Jackson, and was released by David Serero Productions.
 They both performed You Are Not Alone: The Musical, written, directed and produced by Serero, in France in January 2013.
 The following year, You Are Not Alone: The Musical Live was released on video and audio.